-Do you want to know how to create R loops that read hundreds of Excel files into R?
+Would you like to know how to create R loops to read hundreds of Excel files into R?

 And that your R loops clean, validate and join your Excel files data into a single and consolidated dataset?

-Well, you are lucky… In this article we will see how to do just that 😉.
+Well, you are lucky.
+In this tutorial we will see how to do just that 😉.

 Read and write a single Excel file